Gagra

-Gagra (გაგრა; Russian and Гагра) is a town in Abkhazia/Georgia, sprawling for 5 km on the northeast coast of the Black Sea, at the foot of the Caucasus Mountains.
-Its subtropical climate made Gagra a popular health resort in Imperial Russian and Soviet times.
+Gagra (გაგრა; Abkhaz and Гагра) is a town in Abkhazia/Georgia, sprawling for 5 km on the northeast coast of the Black Sea, at the foot of the Caucasus Mountains.
+Its subtropical climate made Gagra a popular health resort since the Imperial Russian times.

 It had a population of 26,636 in 1989, but this has declined considerably as a result of ethnic cleansing of Georgians in Abkhazia and other demographic shifts during and after the War in Abkhazia (1992–93).

 Gagra is the center of the district of the same name.
 It is located in the western part of the region of Abkhazia, and the Psou River serves as the border with the Krasnodar Krai of Russia.

 Etymology

 According to a number of Georgian scholars, Gagra is derived from Gakra meaning "walnut" in the Svan language, while Gakari/Kakari means "a place with walnut trees", which is in accordance to toponym used in old maps.
 The name of the city is claimed by Z. Danelia to originate from the Gagaa family, who, according to Danelia, once lived there.
 However, the historicity of the Gagaa family and its connection to the city is disputed due to lack of evidence.
 According to V. Kvarchia, the name Gagra is derived from a combination of two Abkhaz words: a-ga ("coast") and a-kra ("to close"), that is, "a place where the shore is closed".
 According to Z. Anchabadze, etymology of the city is derived from "Gagrifshi."
 The term "Gak" or "Kak" is considered a personal name, while the affix "-ri" denotes possession.
 Additionally, the affix "-fsh-" is interpreted as indicating "the importance of the place."